Michael-Robson/PlaywrightTask/README.md

 Linting is the process of performing static analysis on source code to flag patterns that might cause errors or other problems.
 As an application progresses through the various stages of development, code quality becomes critical.

-In this project we are linting with the Playwright recommended ruleset and also running Prettier to make sure all code is formated to the same standard.
+In this project we are linting with the Playwright recommended ruleset and TypeScript ruleset we are also running Prettier to make sure all code is formated to the same standard.

 Using husky and lint-staged I've created a pre-commit job in `.husky\pre-commit` which runs the lint-staged job found in `package.json`